David Hockney: Career

-In 1964, Hockney moved to Los Angeles, where he was inspired to make a series of paintings of swimming pools in the comparatively new acrylic medium using vibrant colours.
+In 1964 Hockney moved to Los Angeles, where he was inspired to make a series of paintings of swimming pools in the comparatively new acrylic medium using vibrant colours.
 He lived at various times in Los Angeles, London, and Paris from the late 1960s to 1970s.
-In 1974 he began a decade-long personal relationship with Gregory Evans who moved with him to the US in 1976 and as of 2019 remains a business partner.
+In 1974 he began a decade-long personal relationship with Gregory Evans, who moved with him to the US in 1976 and, as of 2019, remained a business partner.

 In 1978 he rented a home in the Hollywood Hills; he later bought and expanded the house to include his studio.
-He also owned a 1,643-square-foot beach house at 21039 Pacific Coast Highway in Malibu, which he sold in 1999 for about $1.5 million (£1.2 million).
-In the 1990s, Hockney returned more often to Yorkshire, usually every three months, to visit his mother who died in 1999.
+He also owned a 1643 sqft beach house at 21039 Pacific Coast Highway in Malibu, which he sold in 1999 for about $1.5 million (£1.2 million).
+In the 1990s, Hockney returned more often to Yorkshire, usually every three months, to visit his mother, who died in 1999.
 Until 1997, he rarely stayed for more than two weeks, when his friend Jonathan Silver who was terminally ill, encouraged him to capture the local surroundings.
-At first he did this with paintings based on memory, some from his boyhood.
-In 1998, he completed his painting of the Yorkshire landmark, Garrowby Hill.
-Hockney returned to Yorkshire for increasingly longer stays and by 2003 was painting the countryside en plein air in both oils and watercolour.
+At first, he did this with paintings based on memory, some from his boyhood.
+In 1998, he completed his painting of the Yorkshire landmark Garrowby Hill.
+Hockney returned to Yorkshire for increasingly longer stays and, by 2003, was painting the countryside en plein air in both oils and watercolour.

 Hockney set up residence and studio in a converted bed and breakfast, in the seaside town of Bridlington, about 75 mi from where he was born.
 The oil paintings he produced after 2005 were influenced by his intensive studies in watercolour, a series titled Midsummer: East Yorkshire (2003–2004).
-He created paintings made of multiple smaller canvases — two to fifty — placed together.
+He created paintings made of multiple smaller canvases – two to fifty – placed together.
 To help him visualise work at that scale, he used digital photographic reproductions to study the day's work.

-In spring 2020 he stayed at La Grande Cour, a farmhouse and studio in Normandy, during the global COVID-19 pandemic.
+In 2019 he created a studio at La Grande Cour, a rustic farmhouse near Beuvron-en-Auge in Normandy.
+He spent a year there, using a concertina sketchpad and an iPad to work outside painting the changing seasons in a series of images inspired by the Bayeux Tapestry.

 Work

-Hockney has experimented with painting, drawing, printmaking, watercolours, photography, and many other media including a fax machine, paper pulp, computer applications and iPad drawing programs.
-The subject matter of interest ranges from still lifes to landscapes, portraits of friends, his dogs, and stage designs for the Royal Court Theatre, Glyndebourne, and the Metropolitan Opera in New York City.
+Hockney experimented with painting, drawing, printmaking, watercolours, photography, and many other media, including a fax machine, paper pulp, computer applications, and iPad drawing programs.
+The subject matter of his interest ranges from still lifes to landscapes, portraits of friends, his dogs, and stage designs for the Royal Court Theatre, Glyndebourne, and the Metropolitan Opera in New York City.